The Best Small Businesses Opportunities for 2019

 Ask almost anyone who is needs repairs or renovations done on their home (or business) - remodeling contractors are hard to find and the good ones are always busy.
 Home renovation is one business that always seems to do well, even in uncertain economic times.

-Statistics show that the average home owner in the U.S. spends approximately $3000 per year on home improvements - generating a lot of business for carpenters, painters, drywallers, roofers, tilers, and other tradespeople.
+Statistics show that the average home owner in the U.S. spends approximately $3000 per year on home improvements - generating a lot of business for carpenters, painters, electricians, plumbers, drywallers, roofers, tilers, and other tradespeople.

 The home renovations business is ideally suited to self-employed individuals for a number of reasons: